Hpauric/hpauric.github.io/_drafts/2017-08-12-All-About-Controllers.md

 ## c#

 Attributes are effectively metadata that describe the property, method or class that they precede.
+They are encased in square brackets.

 ```csharp
 [Display(Name = "Release Date")] // attribute